-Standard contracts of employment contain no clauses relating to breach of the contract of employment or to undertakings relating to non-competition and
+Standard contracts of employment contain no clauses relating to breach of the contract of employment or to undertakings relating to non-competition and non-solicitation (staff and/or customers).

 All members of staff of the Company benefit, in addition to their basic salary, from a potential annual bonus subject to achieving quantitative and qualitative targets set in advance by the board of directors of the Company and individual targets agreed in advance with the line manager.
 The amount of this bonus is limited to a percentage of the gross annual salary (between 5% and 45% of the gross annual salary according to the staff or managers concerned).